Welding Rod Size Chart for Automotive Applications

 Oversized rod Burn-through Downsize rod

-Wrong position Slag buildup Match angle
+Wrong position Slag buildup Match angle and rod size

-Wrong amperage Unstable arc Set range
+Wrong amperage Unstable arc Set the correct range

 Wrong rod type Weak weld Match base metal